Aerienn/Rev-Us/README.md

     - For Production:
     ```
-    set FLASK_ENV=production
-    waitress-serve app:app
+    waitress-serve --host=127.0.0.1 --port=5000 app:app
     ```
       You can deploy the app online using [ngrok](https://ngrok.com/download).

 ## Data Source